Kraft process: Byproducts and emissions

 The main byproducts of kraft pulping are crude sulfate turpentine and tall oil soap.
 The availability of these is strongly dependent on wood species, growth conditions, storage time of logs and chips, and the mill's process.
 Pines are the most extractive-rich woods.
 The raw turpentine is volatile and is distilled off the digester, while the raw soap is separated from the spent black liquor by decantation of the soap layer formed on top of the liquor storage tanks.
 From pines the average yield of turpentine is 5–10 kg/t pulp and of crude tall oil is 30–50 kg/t pulp.

-Various byproducts containing hydrogen sulfide, methyl mercaptan, dimethyl sulfide, dimethyl disulfide, and other volatile sulfur compounds are the cause of the malodorous air emissions characteristic for pulp mills utilizing the kraft process.
+Volatile organosulfur compounds are byproducts, especially methyl mercaptan, dimethyl sulfide, and dimethyl disulfide.
+These species result from the demethylation of methyl ethers, which are prevalent in lignin.
 The sulfur dioxide emissions of kraft-pulp mills are much lower than those from sulfite mills.
-In the ambient air outside a typical modern kraft-pulp mill, the sulfur-dioxide odour is perceivable only during disturbance situations, for example when the mill is shut down for a maintenance break, or when an extended power outage occurs.
+In the ambient air outside a typical modern kraft-pulp mill, the sulfur-dioxide odour is perceivable only during disturbance situations, for example when the mill is shut down for maintenance, or during an extended power outage.
 Control of odours is achieved through the collection and burning of these odorous gases in the recovery boiler alongside the black liquor.
-In modern mills, where well-dried solids are burned in the recovery boiler, hardly any sulfur dioxide leaves the boiler.
-At high boiler temperatures, the sodium released from the black liquor droplets reacts with sulfur dioxide, thereby effectively scavenging it by forming odourless sodium sulfate crystals.
+In modern mills, where well-dried solids are burned in the recovery boiler, little sulfur dioxide leaves the boiler.
+At high boiler temperatures, the residues from the black liquor droplets react with sulfur dioxide, thereby effectively scavenging it by forming odourless sodium sulfate.

 Pulp mills are almost always located near large bodies of water due to their substantial demand for water.
-Delignification of chemical pulps releases considerable amounts of organic material into the environment, particularly into rivers or lakes.
-The wastewater effluent can also be a major source of pollution, containing lignins from the trees, high biological oxygen demand (BOD) and dissolved organic carbon (DOC), along with alcohols, chlorates, heavy metals, and chelating agents.
-The process effluents can be treated in a biological effluent treatment plant, which can substantially reduce their toxicity.
+Delignification of chemical pulps can release considerable amounts of organic material into rivers or lakes.
+The wastewater effluent has a high biological oxygen demand (BOD) and dissolved organic carbon (DOC).
+Other polluting components are chlorates, heavy metals, and chelating agents.
+The effluents can be treated in a biological effluent treatment plant.

+Pulp and paper mills sometimes use chlorine bleaches.
+This chlorine can also lead to the emission of chlorocarbons such as carbon tetrachloride.